dfinity/portal/docs/developer-docs/production/custom-domain/custom-domain.md

     }
     EOF
     ```
-    If the call was successful, you will get a request ID with which you can query the status of your registration request.
+    If the call was successful, you will get a JSON response that contains the request ID in the body, which you can use to query the status of your registration request:
+    ```
+    {"id":"REQUEST_ID"}
+    ```
-    In case the calls failed, you will get an error message explaining why.
+    In case the call failed, you will get an error message explaining why.
 1. Check the status of your registration request by issuing the following command and replacing `REQUEST_ID` with the ID you received in the previous step.
     ```sh
     curl -sLv -X GET \